regata-jinr/Core/src/base/README.md

 # Settings

-> This assembly aims to implementation of common mechanic for settings of different apps.
+> This assembly aims to implementation of common settings mechanic for different apps.

 Settings is a generic static class where specified type represents an application settings.